African sacred ibis

 The African sacred ibis (Threskiornis aethiopicus) is a species of ibis, a wading bird of the family Threskiornithidae.
 It is native to much of Africa, as well as small parts of Iraq, Iran and Kuwait.
-It is especially known for its role in the religion of the Ancient Egyptians, where it was linked to the god Thoth.
+It is especially known for its role in Ancient Egyptian religion, where it was linked to the god Thoth.
 The species is currently extirpated from Egypt.